thepirat000/Tuner/README.md

 - Format: _do cmd1;cmd2;..._
 - Being:
-	- cmdx: Any valid command (except the commands "do", "create" and "init")
+	- cmdx: Any valid command (except the commands "do", "create", "exec" and "init")

 Examples: